jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_00_setup.md

     > Do you want to upload your website using GitHub Pages? (y/N) N Done.

-You can see the skeleton site by running `./develop_server start` in the route directory.
-Once you do this, open your browser and go to `localhost:8000`.
-Here you will see the freshly generated site.

-Throughout this series I will use `develop_server` to preview the site as I work on it.
-If you are developing a Pelican site I would recommend it over `make html; make serve`. `develop_server` automatically refreshes the site as you make changes.
-Make sure you stop `develop_server` with `./develop_server stop` when you are done.
+To see the skeleton site I run `./develop_server start`. `develop_server` reloads the site as files are changed providing a tight feedback loop when making updates.

 ### Writing My First Article

 After seeing the skeleton site I decided to write the article you are reading right now.
 Pelican provides the option to write articles in Markdown and a number of other languages.
-I decided to use Markdown, which is the default.
-In the root directory for your site you will find a ```content``` directory.
+I decided to use Markdown, thhe default option.
+In the root directory for your site you will find a `content` directory.
 This directory is where you store your articles.

 To make this article I used the following command:

     $ touch content/pelican_00_setup.md

+#### Article Metadata

 Once the file was created I opened it and wrote this article.
-An article file needs to provide metadata for Pelican.
-Here is what the metadata for this article looks like:
+An article file needs metadata.
+The metadata for this article looks like:

     Title: Making This Site, Part 0: Setup
     Date: 2015-11-01 10:02

-For this article I used a number of Markdown features within the text. ```*``` creates a bullet point. ```#``` indicates that the line is a header.
-I also prefaced lines of code with at least four spaces so they would be shown in a code block.

-#### Tags and Categories
+##### Tags and Categories

 Each post can also have a single category and a list of associated tags.
 Underneath the title and date information in the Markdown for this post I have also included:

     Tags: programming, web-dev, pelican
     Category: making-this-site

 Each post can have a single category.
 I imagine that typically I will only use categories when I want to group specific posts together, for example, I would want a visitor of this site to be able to to view all of the "Making This Site" posts in one place, thus I have created the `making-this-site` category.

-Tags are additional meta-data that can be used to find related posts.
-Typically I will provide a very general tag and then a few more specific ones.
-I try not to go wild with the tags, I know some sites do.
+Tags are additional metadata that can be used to find related posts.
+Typically I will provide a very general tag and then a couple more specific ones.

+##### Content

+After the metadata you start writing the content of the article.
+You can view the complete markdown file for this article [here](TODO).

+For this article I used a number of Markdown features within the text. `*` creates a bullet point. `#` indicates that the line is a header.
+I also prefaced lines of code with at least four spaces so they would be shown in a code block.

 ### Wrapping Up